 How often to shampoo hair has been a debate in the beauty world for a long, long time.
-When modern shampoo as we know it first became widely used in the early 20th century, beauty experts at the time recommended that women wash their hair every two weeks.
-However, by the 1970’s, daily hair washing became the norm.
-Lately, the no-shampoo or “no-poo” movement has become popular.
-No-poo involves skipping traditional shampoos in favor of natural substitutes like apple cider vinegar, or simply “co-washing” hair with water and conditioner.
+When modern shampoo as we know it first became widely used in the early 20th century, beauty experts recommended that women wash their hair every two weeks.
+However, by the 1970s, daily hair washing became the norm.
+And most recently, the trend has been to extend the duration between hair washes and replace them with dry shampoos or co-washes.

-With all the conflicting information out there, you’re probably wondering, “How often should I wash my hair?”
+With all the conflicting information, you’re probably wondering, “How often should I wash my hair?”
 Keep reading to find out!

 Is Shampoo Bad for Hair?